aimengaba/aimengaba.github.io/_pages/about.md

 Before embarking on this PhD journey, I worked for about 2 years after completing my bachelors in Computer Science advised by Dr. Suleman Shahid.

 I love everything to do with food i.e., cooking, taking pictures, trying out new things.
 My hobbies include reading, swimming, and stuff.
-I love everything to do with food i.e., cooking, taking pictures, trying out new things.